Why Is Obama So Quiet about the Chicago Teachers’ Strike?

 Obama's uncharacteristic quietude throughout this controversy recalls the immortal words of Voltaire.
 At his deathbed in 1778, a priest invited him to reject Satan and embrace God.
 Replied Voltaire: "Now is no time to be making new enemies."

-National Review Online contributing editor Deroy Murdock is a nationally syndicated columnist with the Scripps Howard News Service.
-His column, "This Opinion Just In...," frequently appears in the New York Post, Washington Times, and Orange County Register, among some 400 U.S. newspapers he reaches weekly.
+National Review Online contributing editor Deroy Murdock is a Manhattan-based Fox News Contributor.
+His column, "This Opinion Just In...," frequently appears in the New York Post, Washington Times, and Orange County Register, among other papers across America.